 Playwriting and New Play Dramaturgy

-Playwriting and New Play Dramaturgy in the School of the Arts, Media, Performance and Design (AMPD) offers a practical workshop focusing on the development of the individual playmaker.
-Aspects of play-making such as dramatic structure, plot, dialogue, characterization, sub-text and thematic development are addressed, always through the lens of individual voice and style.
-The series of courses emphasize the development process, as well as, the end product.
+Playwriting and New Play Dramaturgy offers a sequence of two practical workshops focusing on the development of the playwright and developmental dramaturg.
+Aspects of playwriting, such as action, dramatic structure, plot, dialogue, characterization, sub-text and thematic development are addressed, always through the lens of individual voice and style.
+The series of courses emphasizes the development process, as well as the creative product.
+These courses will work towards giving playwright participants an understanding of how they write, why they write and what they write about, and towards giving dramaturg participants an experiential understanding of how plays develop and how the dramaturg fulfills an integral role in that process.
+The goal of these courses is for each participant to develop, understand, and apply an individualized method and practice of play creation.

 Criteria for Entry